VR can help minimize human errors in the most safety-critical environment

 “The first time we did a pre-validation in VR and then went into the physical simulator, we were confident that we had all the biggest errors fixed.
 And we did.
 It saved us thousands of working hours, and monetary-wise probably hundreds of thousands of euros.”

 Fortum eSite’s virtual validation solution is globally unique – nobody else in the world has done integrated system validation for nuclear control rooms up till now.
-And with the Varjo VR-1, nuclear operators will now have a superior tool for validations and training.
+And with Varjo, nuclear operators will now have a superior tool for validations and training.

 There are altogether 450 nuclear plants in the world, and in all of them, everything is done according to strict procedures.
 Whenever you get a disturbance in the process, you are following a step-by-step manual to find out what’s wrong.
 And when you have identified what the problem is, you act accordingly as well.